 I must admit I felt relieved.

-He jumped into my car and we took Western to Hollywood Blvd, turning right and going several blocks.
-It was a hole in the wall, called ‘Mongolian Barbecue.’
+He jumped into my car.
+We took Western to Hollywood Blvd.
+Turning right and going several blocks was a hole in the wall called ‘Mongolian Barbecue.’

 “Why are you laughing?”
 Jake asked.